WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/readme.md

 npx @wordpress/create-block starter-block
 ```

-The above command will ask you a few questions to customize, then will create a new directory called `starter-block`, installs the necessary files, and builds the block plugin.
+The above command creates a new directory called `starter-block`, installs the necessary files, and builds the block plugin.
+If you want an interactive mode that prompts you for details, run the command without the `starter-block` name.

 You now need to activate the plugin from inside wp-admin plugins page.